MarkNahabedian/Rete.jl/README.md

 Rete is a simple library for implementing rule based systems using the Rete algorithm.

-Only forward chaining is supported.
+Rete currently implements memory for Julia types, forward chaining joins, and backward chaining filter and extrema operations.

 See the documentation linked above.